 1. INAPPROPRIATE 2.
 PROBLEMATIC 3.
-INTRUSIVE staff to advise Director/Principal staff to advise Director/Principal staff to advise Director/Principal staff to correct behaviour and establish consequences staff to ensure comfort of victim Director/Principal to correct behaviour and establish consequences Director/Principal to ensure comfort of victim and family Director/Principal to correct behaviour and establish consequences Director/Principal to ensure comfort of victim and family school investigation may be required parents of all parties may be informed school or CAS investigation may be required parents of all parties to be informed school or CAS investigation required parents of all parties to be informed No withdrawals or exclusions Student with problematic behaviour may be temporarily withdrawn or excluded if they pose a risk to others Student with intrusive behaviour may be temporarily excluded, denied access or suspended until the investigation has been concluded SEE NOTE ON PAGE 12 SEE NOTE ON PAGE 12 SEE NOTE ON PAGE 12 CAS not called CAS may be called CAS will be called Safety plan to be establishedChild may be referred for assessment/treatment Safety plan to be established Child will be referred for assessment/treatment Director/Principal will convene meeting with parents of student with problematic behaviour Director/Principal and consultant will convene meeting with parents of student with intrusive behaviour
+Intrusive staff to advise Principal staff to advise Principal staff to advise Principal staff to correct behaviour and establish consequences staff to ensure comfort of victim Principal to correct behaviour and establish consequences Principal to ensure comfort of victim and family Principal to correct behaviour and establish consequences Principal to ensure comfort of victim and family school investigation may be required parents of all parties may be informed school or CAS investigation may be required parents of all parties to be informed school or CAS investigation required parents of all parties to be informed No withdrawals or exclusions Student with problematic behaviour may be temporarily withdrawn or excluded if they pose a risk to others Student with intrusive behaviour may be temporarily excluded, denied access or suspended until the investigation has been concluded CAS not called CAS may be called CAS will be called Safety plan to be established Child may be referred for assessment/treatment Safety plan to be established Child will be referred for assessment/treatment Principal will convene meeting with parents of student with problematic behaviour Principal and consultant will convene meeting with parents of student with intrusive behaviour

-(c) Procedures if Police or Children's Aid Society are Involved NOTE: The Children's Aid Society must always be called if there is reasonable grounds to suspect that any child has been abused or is in need of protection.
+44. Procedures if Police or Children's Aid Society are Involved

+NOTE: The Children's Aid Society must always be called if there are reasonable grounds to suspect that any child has been abused or is in need of protection.
 (For example, student perpetrator may be an abuse victim or have siblings under the age of 16).
 If the CAS is to be called, do not contact parents of any of the parties until the CAS has approved.